-Layers of Texture: Between the fudgy cake base, gooey marshmallows and rich icing, every bite is a delightful medley of textures.
+Layers of Texture: From the fudgy cake base, to gooey marshmallows and thick icing, each bite is a spectacular medley of textures.

 Decadently Chocolatey: There’s cocoa powder in both the cake and the icing, a saving grace that makes this dessert incredibly chocolate without being too sweet.